 property.
 Meaning that it does not change as the amount of matter changes.

-and the boiling point
+for the boiling point of water.

 is a temperature scale for which the freezing and boiling points of water